Akipe/awesome-android-aosp/readme.md

 It is recommended to start with the official documentation available at <https://source.android.com/> & <https://developer.android.com/>.

-There is a summary available in this project for navigate more easily and find more quickly what you search : [summary_official_documentation.md](./summary_official_documentation.md)
+There is a summary available in this project for navigate more easily and find more quickly what you search : [official_documentation.md](./official_documentation.md).

+There are also nice complete guide in videos available at [channel_videos.md](channel_videos.md).

 * [Android Porting Guidebook](https://github.com/eyedeekay/android_porting_guidebook) (2015/unfinished) - An (incomplete) guide book for porting Android ROM.
 * [Android OS Internals / AOSP Mobile ROM Development](https://www.udemy.com/course/android-os-internals-aosp-mobile-development-2020-edition/) (udemy/not free) - Mobile Development.